notzain/material-decoration-bt/README.md

 Material-styled window decoration theme for KWin.
 Resembles the decorations in Windows 10.
 Extensive customization possible through src/Decoration.cc; theme also takes colors from the user's color scheme and KWin window rules.

-Color theme recommended for use with the default settings:
-Kvantum theme recommended for use with this theme overall:
+Kvantum theme recommended for use with this theme overall: https://github.com/Luwx/Fluent-kvantum

 ### Installation